tarantool/doc/doc/concepts/replication/supervised_failover.rst

 To increase fault tolerance, you can :ref:`run <supervised_failover_start_coordinator>` two or more failover coordinators.
 In this case, only one coordinator is active and used to control leadership in a replica set.
-Other coordinators are passive.
-Passive coordinators don't perform any read-write appointments.
+Other coordinators are passive and don't perform any read-write appointments.

 To maintain the state of coordinators, Tarantool uses a stateboard -- a remote etcd-based storage.
 This storage uses the same connection settings as a :ref:`centralized etcd-based configuration storage <configuration_etcd>`.